dmlc/dgl/docs/source/guide/minibatch-gpu-sampling.rst

 ---------------------------------------

 .. note::
-  GraphBolt does not support GPU-based neighborhood sampling.
+  GraphBolt does not support GPU-based neighborhood sampling yet.
 So this guide is utilizing :class:`~dgl.dataloading.DataLoader` for illustration.

 DGL since 0.7 has been supporting GPU-based neighborhood sampling, which has a significant